Adarya/MESiCA/README.md

     + Please note that the demo embeddings produced by a subset of the TCGA samples and therefore do not represent the embeddings used in the MESiCA manuscript.

 # Notes
-- This repository will become publicly available once the manuscript is published
 - Other supporting data are availabe at [doi.org/10.5281/zenodo.7047369](https://doi.org/10.5281/zenodo.7047369) with restricted access until publication.